 When someone has traveled all over the world, we instantly think of them as more cultured than the rest of us.
 They’ve seen things we haven’t.
 They must know more, right?

 Being cultured isn’t about the places you go, it’s about broadening your knowledge of things you don’t understand and being open-minded in your views of the world.
-With the power of the Internet, it’s easy to learn new things and there are plenty of ways you can become more cultured, sometimes without ever leaving your house.
+With the power of the Internet, it’s easy to learn new things and there are plenty of ways you can learn how to become cultured, sometimes without ever leaving your house.

 One of the most basic cultural universals is food.
 We all have to eat.
 Food varies wildly throughout the world.
 While most Americans are content with a typical cheeseburger and French fries, you should try switching things up occasionally.
 You may not be able to afford to go to all the exotic places you want to, but you can take a tour of them in your kitchen with dishes like these.

 In America, we typically don’t have a need to know any other language but English, but learning one can be a beneficial talent.
+You can make new friends, learn something new and have a new skill to list on your resume.
 You don’t need to be fluent, but even learning some key words or phrases is an awesome new thing to say you know.

 Tons of apps and services can help you get to know languages.
 One of my favorites is Duolingo, which has a decent variety.
 It’s also free.
-Another option: See if there’s any community groups in your area who meet up to practice any languages, too.
+Another option: See if there’s any community groups in your area who meet up to practice any languages, too, such as your local library.
+An alternative is using social media to find language learning groups where you can connect with a teacher or language exchange partner.
 It’s a nice way to connect with others while actively learning.

-Films and TV are a great way to witness the little intricacies of another culture without actually going there.
+Films and TV are a great way to witness the little intricacies of another culture without going there.
 You see what’s popular, get their sense of humor and learn about what they find entertaining and enjoy.
-Since both television and film aim for some sense of realism, you also get a taste of what everyday life is like.
+You can observe their boy language and get to know how they make introductions and interact in comparison to your upbringing.
+Since both television and film aim for some sense of realism, you get to experience an example of how to become more cultured by getting a taste of what everyday life is like.

 When some people travel, they like to blog about their experiences and what they go through.
 Their stories are another way for you to explore everyday life in another culture and see what it’s like.

 Arguably the best way to learn about other cultures is to talk to someone that is or was a part of that culture.
 With the Internet, that’s easier than ever.
-Visit online chat rooms, play video games online and check out game apps like QuizUp — all of these activities can connect you with people from all over the globe.
+You can visit online forums, chat rooms and even play games with people around the globe.
+Start with trading lingo for greetings, or texting acronyms and phrases.
+Not everyone will know these colloquialisms, and that makes you become more cultured.

-Of course, it’s important to exercise caution when meeting new people on the Web, but it can also create valuable friendships that help both of you learn something new.
+Of course, it’s important to exercise caution when meeting new people on the Web, but it can also create valuable friendships that help both of you learn something new as you become cultured.

 Whether you want to read current books, or books written hundreds of years ago, many foreign authors out there have published some wonderful stuff.
 Sites like GoodReads have sections that show what foreign books are most popular now with their users.

 While a lot of us have read books like the Harry Potter series, which can technically be classified as foreign to Americans since they originated in Britain, there are so many wonderful books out there from other places.
 Crime fiction from Scandinavia has exploded recently, and there are a lot of classic Russian novels that are still very popular.
-Although this might be one of the ways you can become more cultured that seems a bit boring for those who don’t normally read, books are truly a great way to explore different worlds and imagine what it would be like to live like the characters in them.
+Books are truly a great way to explore different worlds and imagine what it would be like to live like the characters in them.
+Reading is also a wonderful way to focus on how to become more cultured.

 Being cultured isn’t all about learning from other places.
 Go see local art shows, museums, festivals, concerts, plays and anything else that happens to be going on.